oliverbebber/aws-bootcamp-cruddur-2023/journal/week1.md

 npm i
 ```

-NOTE: if this returns an error, wait a moment and try again.
+NOTE: if this returns an error, check your spelling.
+I had ```nmp i``` typed in.
 Otherwise, check to ensure you're in the correct directory.

 ## Create Dockerfile
 Create a new Dockerfile in the frontend-react-js directory: